dgraeber/seed-farmer/docs_v2/docs/index.md

 ## What is Seed-Farmer?

-Seed-Farmer is a tooling-agnostic deployment framework that supports AWS CDK, CloudFormation, Terraform, and other infrastructure-as-code tools.
+Seed-Farmer is a deployment framework that supports AWS CDK, CloudFormation, Terraform, and other infrastructure-as-code tools.
 It uses declarative manifests to define deployable code modules and manages the state of deployed code, detecting and applying changes as needed.

 Key features include:

 - **Multi-Account Support**: Deploy across multiple AWS accounts with proper IAM role assumption
-- **Dependency Management**: Modules can reference outputs from other modules
+- **Security-First**: Least-privilege IAM roles and permissions boundaries
 - **Metadata Sharing**: Modules can export metadata for use by dependent modules
-- **Flexible Parameterization**: Support for various parameter sources including environment variables, AWS SSM Parameter Store, and AWS Secrets Manager
+- **Module Dependency Management**: Modules that share metadata are properly managed for application integrity
-- **Security-Focused**: Least-privilege IAM roles and permissions boundaries
+- **Flexible Parameterization**: Support for various parameter sources including environment variables, [AWS SSM Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html), and [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html)

-- **Tooling Agnosticism**: Support for various IaC tools (CDK, CloudFormation, Terraform)
+- **Tooling Agnostic**: Support for various IaC tools (CDK, CloudFormation, Terraform)
 - **[GitOps](https://opengitops.dev/) Workflow**: Code-driven deployments with state management

 ## Concepts

 Seed-Farmer organizes deployments within scoped hierarchies to insulate artifacts from one another, following the principals of least-privilege and dedicated access roles.
-Within a scoped unit, all artifacts are named according to this structured to prevent resource collisions.
+Within a scoped unit, SeedFarmer artifacts are named according to a structured pattern, assuring a unique name to prevent collisions.

 - **Project**: Represents all deployments scoped to a single logical name
 - **Deployment**: Represents all modules leveraging AWS resources in one or many accounts